 Equivalent projects by the firm are set to result in the creation of jobs and training initiatives, provision of community infrastructure, delivery of major environmental projects and direct funding into community groups.

-Public relations in Scotland for Banks Renewables is handled by the expert PR team at Holyrood Partnership.
+Public relations in Scotland for Banks Renewables is handled by the expert PR team at Holyrood PR.